Urigo/graphql-modules/docs/guides/load-your-schema.md

 There are multiple ways to load your schema, and GraphQL Modules tries to make it easier as possible for you.

-## Using Sonar And Epoxy
+## Using Sonar

-One of the tools of GraphQL Modules is `@graphql-modules/epoxy`, it has a power mechanism for finding and loading your schema and resolvers files.
+One of the tools of GraphQL Modules is `@graphql-modules/sonar`, it has a power mechanism for finding and loading your schema and resolvers files.

-Along with `@graphql-modules/epoxy`, you can separate your GraphQL schema definition and resolvers to smaller parts, and load without specifying each file.
+Along with `@graphql-modules/sonar`, you can separate your GraphQL schema definition and resolvers to smaller parts, and load without specifying each file.

 For example, given the following structure: